 The next strategic question is, which direction to go?

-This IS my best choice as the disadvantages seem to outweigh the advantages.
+This IS my best choice as the advantages outweigh the disadvantages.

 Advantages:

-Once you hit the summit of Griffith Peak, the rest of the route seems easier, and the longest stretch from Charleston Peak to the finish feels more like a downhill excursion.
+Once you hit the summit of Charleston Peak the remainder of the circuit to the finish feels more like a downhill excursion.
 Also, in terms of overall energy, this direction is easier.
 When your energy is most spent near the end of the circuit you’re taking it easy sliding down the Northeast side of Mummy Mountain, regaining your strength to ascend the final summit: Fletcher Peak.
+From Fletcher Peak to the finish, it will feel like coasting downhill!
+You’ll take the North Loop Trail from Raintree to the North Loop/Trail Canyon Junction, then continue 2 miles to the Trail Canyon Trailhead.
+You’re done!… unless you parked at the Fletcher Canyon Trailhead, in which case it’s only about 2 miles easy downhill to the Fletcher Canyon Trailhead.

 Disadvantages: